Legal Citation Style Guides

 Hart

-Hart Publishing, Style Guidelines 2010.
-Available on open access online.
+Hart Publishing, Style Guidelines 2010 - available open access online.

 United States

-- Legal Citation in a Nutshell (West, 2nd ed, 2016) illustrates the rules of The Bluebook and the ALWD Citation Manual for cases, statutes, and all other major legal sources.
-Appendices provide useful comparative information for these two systems of citation.
+• Legal Citation in a Nutshell (West, 2nd ed, 2016) illustrates the rules of The Bluebook and the ALWD Citation Manual for cases, statutes, and all other major legal sources.
+Appendices provide useful comparative information for these two systems of citation - see in the Library Catalogue.

 Bluebook

-- Legal Citation in a Nutshell (West, 2nd ed, 2016) illustrates the rules of The Bluebook and the ALWD Citation Manual for cases, statutes, and all other major legal sources.
-Appendices provide useful comparative information for these two systems of citation.
+• Legal Citation in a Nutshell (West, 2nd ed, 2016) illustrates the rules of The Bluebook and the ALWD Citation Manual for cases, statutes, and all other major legal sources.
+Appendices provide useful comparative information for these two systems of citation - see in the Library Catalogue.

 Chicago